Is Driving Hungover Still Considered Drunk Driving?

 That being said, if you do not have any alcohol in your body and are approached by law enforcement for a traffic violation of some sort, driving while hungover, on its own, will not warrant a DUI charge.

 In summary, driving while hungover isn’t always technically a crime, but in many cases, it can be.
-If you were arrested and charged with a DUI here in Pittsburgh, contact the Law Offices of George Heym for help today.
+If you were arrested and charged with a DUI here in Pittsburgh, contact the Law Offices of Natalie Snyder for help today.

 Contact Us